btf-org/flank-docs/docs/comparisons/retool.md

 # Retool

 Retool and Flank are both general purpose tools for building business software.
-Retool is great for building rich UIs really quickly, Flank is great for releasing features with the least amount of process and UI.
+If you need to build rich UIs and interactive apps, use Retool.
+We introduced Retool at past jobs, and we highly recommend it.
+Flank, on the other hand, is useful for turning ad-hoc queries and API endpoints into zero-maintenance tools.

 |                      | Flank                                                                        | Retool                                                                                                           |
 | -------------------- | ---------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------- |